Management MA (Hons) 2021 entry

 For degrees combining more than one subject, the subject with the higher entry requirements determines the grades you need.
 You will also need to meet any further subject specific entrance requirements as outlined on their pages.

-The School of Management at St Andrews was ranked first in the UK (overall and for graduate prospects) by the Complete University Guide 2020.
-The School was also ranked first in Scotland (overall) and second in the UK (satisfied with teaching) for business, management and marketing by the Guardian University Guide 2020.
+The School of Management at St Andrews was ranked first in the UK by the Complete University Guide 2021.
+The School was also ranked first in Scotland (overall) for business, management and marketing by the Guardian University Guide 2021.

-The School is also known for its research impact and was ranked second in Scotland for research quality by the 2014 Research Excellence Framework, with over 78% of its research rated as world-leading or internationally excellent.
+The School is also known for its research impact and was ranked second in Scotland for research quality by the most recent (2014) Research Excellence Framework (REF), with over 78% of its research rated as world-leading or internationally excellent.

 You will take two compulsory modules, one in each semester.
 Taken together, the modules explain why we have organisations, how they operate in society and what information is required of them by the external environment.

 You will take two compulsory modules, one in each semester.
-These modules explore the core functions of managers, including marketing, organisational behaviour, managing in diverse and challenging situations and the analysis of financial data.
+These modules explore the core functions of managers, including marketing, organisational behaviour, managing in diverse and challenging situations and analysing financial data.

 In addition, you may choose to take an innovative module on enterprise and creativity, which helps you develop creativity and enterprise skills and take a proactive role in managing your learning.